emreesahinoglu/Decentralized-Nonsmooth/README.md

 ## Results

-You should make 'results' directory to save the results.
+You should have 'results' directory to save the results.
 In the 'results' directory you should have 'first' , 'zero' , 'dgfm', 'rho', 'er' folders.

 ## Simulations